CityOfZion/standards/Introduction.md

  2. To join development/project focused channels, follow the instructions [here](https://get.slack.help/hc/en-us/articles/205239967-Browse-and-join-channels)

- 3. Repos which are eligible for awards are tagged in their README
+ 3. Repos which are eligible for awards are listed below

- # Contributing and Awards:
+ # Our award process

  1. Eligible {{info on how to find these}} projects are highlighted in their project README [(example)](https://github.com/CityOfZion/neon-wallet).